kekavc24/magical_workflows/README.md

 ## Set version
 This workflow takes in these parameters :
-* version - Version to update to.
+* `version` - Version to update to.
 Must be a string.
 This parameter is required.
-* keep-pre - Keep any pre-release info.
+* `keep-pre` - Keep any pre-release info.
 Must be a boolean. `true` or `false`
-* keep-build - Keep any build info.
+* `keep-build` - Keep any build info.
 Must be a boolean. `true` or `false`
-* path - path to yaml.
+* `path` - path to yaml.
 The path must include the file too.
 Default path is `pubspec.yaml`

 You must include `version`.
-If not included, the workflow terminates with an error.
+If not included, the action terminates with an error.

-If `keep-pre` or `keep-build` is set to true and none is present on the old version, the workflow terminates with an error.
+If `keep-pre` or `keep-build` is set to true and none is present on the old version, the action terminates with an error.

 ``` yaml
 # Check tags for desired version.